Weather: Severe weather warnings issued for upper North Island as tropical cyclone nears - NZ Herald

 Locals are told they can expect between 130mm to 180mm of rain inland and between 70mm to 100mm of rain about the coast.
 Peak intensities of between 15mm to 25mm/hr are forecast on Wednesday morning.

-There is also a heavy rain warning in Mt Taranaki from 9pm tonight to 3pm tomorrow, when periods of heavy rain are on the cards.
+There is also a heavy rain warning in Mt Taranaki from 9pm tonight to 3pm tomorrow.

 People in the area are told there could be between 100mm to 150mm of rain in that period.